thelo-gaultier/algorithms/README.rst

         :alt: Documentation Status

-little project to practise python and the algorithms theory
+Simple project to practice python and the algorithms theory

+This project does not aimed to do better implementation of the standard Python library, it is just a way for me to reviews  algorithms.

 * Free software: ISC license
 * Documentation: https://algorithms.readthedocs.org.